Bulk waste collection just got more flexible and convenient with the start of the verge valet trial.

 Our public spaces and diverse local businesses contribute to a happy lifestyle for all.

 The full vision, and how it guides City operations, is detailed in the Strategic Community Plan.

-There are more than 12,000 items in the museum collection.
-About 5 per cent are on display at any one time, with the remainder in storage.
+There are more than 12,000 items in the Subiaco Museum's four collections.
+About 5 per cent are on display at any one time, with many more in safe storage.